pavitrapai10/drone/README.md

-new.py --> To display drone data on dashboard
+new.py --> Run to display drone data on dashboard

-receiver.py --> To receive data from Arduino Nano
+receiver.py --> Run to receive data from Arduino Nano

 drone.ui --> Frontend designed using pyqt5's Qt Designer